(Click the character infographic to download.)

-Jonas, our main character and hero, is pretty impressive for a twelve-year-old guy.
+Jonas, our main character and hero, is pretty dang impressive for a twelve-year-old guy.
 He's contemplative, careful, pensive, mature, compassionate, and composed.
 He can take care of an infant.
 He's selfless.
 He seems to have no qualms about volunteering to bathe super-old people.
 He treats The Giver with respect and bears pain without complaining.
-Wow.

-But this is really just more of the cool normal-but-weird set-up we see everywhere in The Giver.
-We recognize what's going on, it feels familiar, but it's infused with a dose of futuristic oddball stuff that makes us uncomfortable.
+This is really just more of the cool normal-but-weird set-up we see everywhere in The Giver.
+We recognize what's going on.
+It feels familiar.
+But it's infused with a dose of futuristic oddball stuff that makes us super uncomfortable.
 For example, Jonas is actually wiser than most of the adults in his life.
 He knows more than they do.
 In fact, he knows more than they ever will:

 So it's no surprise that Jonas flips out a little bit by the end of the novel, particularly when he realizes that his Father has been lying to him for as long as he's been able to speak English.
 His raging reaction is totally justified, and his decision to run away with Gabriel is heroic to say the least.
 Where Jonas really gets tested, as a person and as a hero, is at the end of The Giver.

 It's easy to say, "I'm for freedom!
 I'm for individuality!" in words, but it's another thing to prove those beliefs with your actions.
 Jonas has to come to grips with the fact that, yes, freedom is dangerous:

 "Oh."
 Jonas was silent for a minute.
 "Oh, I see what you mean.
 It wouldn't matter for a newchild's toy.
 But later it does matter, doesn't it?
 We don't dare to let people make choices of their own."

 "Not safe?"
 The Giver suggested.

 "Definitely not safe," Jonas said with certainty.
 "What if they were allowed to choose their own mate?
 And chose wrong?"
 (13.15-17)